×

 A diagram of the hierarchy tree from categories to types in Revit

 The first level of hierarchy is the Categories, pre-defined and uneditable.
 The most common categories a Revit user will encounter are the model and annotation categories.
-The elements in the Model Categories include elements of your model like doors, windows, beams, and walls.
+In the Model Categories, the components include elements of your model like doors, windows, beams, and walls.
 On the other hand, Annotation Categories are dimensions, tags, and texts.
-The Categories are manifested in all shapes, sizes and behaviours.
+These Categories are manifested in all shapes, sizes and behaviours.

 To define elements and their behaviours better, we have the next level in the hierarchy – Families.
-Just like how all elements are part of a Category, they also belong to a defined family.
-The difference between a category and a family is that the definition of a family is less broad, i.e. better defined with more divisions.
+Just like the way all elements are part of a Category, they also belong to a defined Family.
+A Family is a collection of similar items – that share the same look and behaviour.
+Examples could be the “Basic Wall” family, “Single Door” family, or “Double Door” family.
+The difference between a Category and a Family is that the definition of a Family is less broad, i.e. better defined with more divisions.

 We cannot edit the Rectangular Column family but we can modify each type in this family.